 So this is where we begin: This guide is a set of resources for those who are ready to move back to Canada but will continue to work for your current employer as a full employee, as head of a new Canadian division, or as a contractor, service provider, independent professional, or consultant/advisor.

 Most people start with the assumption they will continue to work for their current employer and simply live in Canada.
 But they quickly learn that there are complications for their employer and themselves in terms of logistics, legal issues, taxes, risk, security, and more.
 So there becomes a new and life-complicating question:

 "How do I set up this 'work from Canada' arrangement?!"

 Let's start by looking at some definitions that can help you understand different ways you could set up your relationship to your previous employer.

 Contractor: This is when you are not an employee of the company and are not on their payroll.
 Instead, you invoice your "client" for work provided.
 You may have some form of work contract but it is a legal agreement to do certain work under certain conditions (an NDA for example), not an employment contract.
-You can be a contractor while living in the country where your "client" is and when you are living in Canada.
-Note: California has strict contractor laws that effectively deem you a kind of employee and possibly a resident of the state even if you live in Canada.
+Most people already know the concept of a "contractor" while living in the country where a "client" is.
+Not everyone knows that you can also be a contractor to a foreign client when you are living in Canada.
+Note: California and a few other U.S. states have strict contractor laws that effectively deem you a kind of employee and possibly a resident of the state even if you live in Canada.
 Most other places in the U.S. and the world do not have these laws.